Work and Fluctuations: Coherent vs. Incoherent Ergotropy Extraction: Introduction

-Our first main result is the mentioned before formula for change of the energy-storage variance (during the work extraction process).
-As it was shown in previous papers \cite{Lobejko2020, Lobejko2021}, the first cumulant of the quasi-distribution (i.e., change in the average energy of the weight) is equal to the first cumulant of the work operator but calculated with respect to the control-marginal state.
+The main result of this research is the formula for change of the energy-storage variance (during the work extraction process).
+As it was shown in previous papers \cite{Lobejko2020, Lobejko2021}, the first cumulant of the quasi-distribution (i.e., change in the average energy of the weight) is equal to the first cumulant of the work operator but calculated for the control-marginal state.
 In the formula for the second cumulant (i.e., change in weight's variance), similarly appears an analogous term given by the second cumulant of the work operator; however, an additional term is also present, which is a fully quantum contribution that cannot be captured in non-autonomous frameworks.
-It is of significant importance since it may take negative values in contrast to the first one, which is always non-negative.
-Consequently, it is possible to decrease the variance gain due to quantum interference between the system and the weight.
-Moreover, the most surprising is that the second term can even overcome the first one, which results in a net decrease of the energy dispersion within the state of the work reservoir.
-This entirely quantum feature, which leads to a qualitative phenomenon (i.e., squeezing of work fluctuations), shows the importance of analyzing work distribution within a fully quantum framework.
+It is crucial since it may take negative values compared to the first one, and, as a consequence, it is possible to decrease the variance due to quantum interference.
+Moreover, the most surprising is that the second term can even overcome the first one, which results in a net decrease in energy dispersion.
+This entirely quantum feature, which leads to a new qualitative phenomenon (i.e., squeezing of work fluctuations), shows the importance of analyzing work distribution within a fully quantum framework.

-The second main result refers to bounds for an absolute value of the weight's energy dispersion.
-In particular, we relate the bound for a final (or initial) dispersion with the dumping function that characterizes the mentioned before ergotropy decoherence process.
+Secondly, we provide bounds for the weight's energy dispersion absolute value.
+In particular, we relate the bound for a final (or initial) dispersion with the dumping function that characterizes the aforementioned ergotropy decoherence process.
 Due to this interplay between work-locking caused by a decoherence process and dispersion of the energy, we call the proved inequality as the \emph{fluctuation-decoherence relation}.
 The main conclusion from this relation is that unlocking the system's total (coherent) ergotropy always results in a divergence of the weight's energy dispersion.
-We stress that it is again solely quantum effect caused by the Heisenberg uncertainty principle.
+Again, we stress that it is solely a quantum effect caused by the Heisenberg uncertainty principle.